newrelic/nr1-nerdpack-layout-4x2-grid/README.md

 ### Getting started

-1. First, ensure that you have [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [NPM](https://www.npmjs.com/get-npm) installed.
-If you're unsure whether you have one or both of them installed, run the following command(s) (If you have them installed these commands will return a version number, if not, the commands won't be recognized):
+1. Ensure that you have [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [NPM](https://www.npmjs.com/get-npm) installed.
+If you're unsure whether you have one or both of them installed, run the following commands.
+(If you have them installed these commands will return a version number; if not, the commands won't be recognized.)
 ```bash
 git --version
 npm -v
 ```

-2. Next, install the [NR1 CLI](https://one.newrelic.com/launcher/developer-center.launcher) by going to [this link](https://one.newrelic.com/launcher/developer-center.launcher) and following the instructions (5 minutes or less) to install and setup your New Relic development environment.
+2. Install the [NR1 CLI](https://one.newrelic.com/launcher/developer-center.launcher) by going to [this link](https://one.newrelic.com/launcher/developer-center.launcher) and following the instructions (5 minutes or less) to install and set up your New Relic development environment.

-3. Next, to clone this repository and run the code locally against your New Relic data, execute the following command:
+3. Run the following command to clone this repository and run the code locally against your New Relic data:

 ```bash
 nr1 nerdpack:clone -r https://github.com/newrelic/nr1-nerdpack-layout-4x2-grid.git